altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 It was from a book— before he could say his cliche line, Altina changed the topic.<br/>
 "By the way, he is really late!
 What is he doing?!"<br/>
 The officer who should be attending this war conference didn’t show even though the scheduled time has passed.<br/>
-Holger said with his head low:
+Holger said with his head low:<br/>
 "My apologies.
 As the Thirteenth Army is newly formed, there are many issues to attend to."<br/>
 "That can’t be helped… But that guy will get mad if others are late—"<br/>
 "Haha, ha… that’s true."<br/>